nikbrunner/scarth-johnson/book_1/02-encrypted-truths.md

 TO: BLUEHAND

-MESSAGE: Need crash space.
+MESSAGE: "Need crash space.
 Off-grid.
-Not alone.
-Time-sensitive.
+For two.
+Time-sensitive."

 The response came more quickly than I'd expected: